 Dinner rolls are a must for any holiday lunch or dinner.
 I have so many recipes for rolls.
 I must say that I love each of them for different reasons.
 These fluffy potato dinner rolls are another great addition to my dinner roll recipe collection.

-You can cook the potatoes for these rolls in order to make them of you can use leftover mashed potatoes if you have them.
+You can cook and mash the potatoes for these rolls in order to make them.
+Or you can use leftover mashed potatoes if you happen to have them.
 Either way will work.

-These fluffy potato dinner rolls also include butter and egg in the dough.
-I have found that both of these ingredients help make the best rolls.
-They help make a tender and flavorful dough.
+These dinner rolls also include butter and egg in the dough.
+I have found that both of these ingredients help make the very best rolls.
+They help make a deliciously tender and flavorful dough.

 The sweetener in this dough isn’t the usual sugar.
 This one uses honey.
 It add sweetness and I also feel the honey gives a different flavor to the rolls.